-- Ability to successfully execute strategy and achieve goals and targets. - Performance ethic achievement of business plan targets and clean audits - six years in succession. - Competent leadership team with the ability to be innovative and adaptable. - Effective financial and governance structures and committees. - Sound financial disciplines and management. - Legislative empowerment & authority. - Sound policy and procedure framework. - Diversity and relevance of knowledge and expertise of Tribunal Members and employees. - Pool of contingent employees and available Part Time Tribunal Members. - Sound adjudicative quality limited adjudicative challenges since inception. - Case Management System enables efficient and effective ingestion of data through efiling. - Availability of automated reporting. - Positive shifts in NCT's organisational culture and climate - core cohesive, driven by improved ways of working, constructive conversations and greater caring for and nurture of people. - Streamlined management meetings and reports.
+Strengths Weaknesses Departments / divisions well aligned with NCT strategy Slow pace of digitally enabled systems development. • Effective financial and governance structures and committees.
+Debt Counsellor resistance to change, including filing applications on CMS.
+Sound financial disciplines and management.
+Enabling ICT architecture - CMS.
+Lack of specialised internal ICT support capacity on aspects such as Business Intelligence.
+Legislative empowerment & authority.
+Sound policy and procedure framework.
+Requirement for more advanced workforce with appropriate digital competencies.
+Diversity and relevance of knowledge and expertise of Tribunal Members and employees.
+Capacity of employees to upskill and reskill in response to changing demands for skills.
+Pool of contingent employees and available Part Time Tribunal Members.
+Funding challenges including decreasing budgetary allocations.
+Sound adjudicative quality - limited adjudicative challenges since inception.
+Tribunal Members are not all confident in a digitally enabled environment.
+Case Management System enables efficient and effective ingestion of data through e-filing.
+(Perusing judgments before releasing them Availability of automated reporting. for issuing).
+Positive shifts in NCT's organisational culture and climate - core cohesive, driven by improved ways of working, constructive conversations and greater caring for and nurture of people.
+Streamlined management meetings and reports.
+Absence of a consequence management framework for maintaining standards and enfancing minimum turnersund periods Improved internal communication - across departments and levels. enforcing minimum turnaround periods from adjudicating personnel.
+Focused structure with clearly defined work areas and accountabilities.
+Failure of a number of adjudicators to timeously produce judgments and written rulings, with reasons.
+Able to mobilise resources to achieve fast results - e.g. eradication of backlog.